Tarleton Celebrates National Agriculture Day

 Makenzie Plusnick –

 Today, March 7th, is National Agriculture Day.
 To celebrate, different agricultural programs and organizations set up tables and informative signs around the library and agriculture building.
-They had the opportunity to publicize their organizations as well as educate students about different subjects in agriculture.
+They had the opportunity to publicize their organizations as well as educate students about various Farming News, potential career opportunities, and different subjects in agriculture.